 Inventory, 10 lbs : 0

-Warren pears are available from late summer through mid-winter months.
+Warren pears are available in the late summer through mid-winter.

 Recipes that include Warren Pears.
 One is easiest, three is harder.